-(Prerequisites: NUR 1118, 1229, and NUR 2339) This course is designed to help the fourth semester nursing student prepare for the state board nursing exam using computer based exams.
+(Prerequisites: NUR 1118, NUR 1229, and NUR 2339) This course is designed to help the fourth semester nursing student prepare for the state board nursing exam using computer-based exams.
 Diagnostic testing is used to evaluate critical thinking skills, identify weaknesses in nursing knowledge and help the student develop a plan to strengthen those areas of weakness.
 In addition, employment opportunities are explored.
 Research in nursing is also examined.
+NOTE: Admission to the A.D.N.
+Program is required for enrollment in any NUR Course listed in this section.
+Three hours lecture.

 This course is designed to teach computer applications to include: word processing, electronic spreadsheet, database management, presentation design, and electronic communications.
+Three hours lecture.